Ice Hockey

 The annual NHL Entry Draft combine assessment involves interviews, medical screenings, and fitness tests over a four-day period.
 All 30 NHL teams send representatives to watch the testing and to take part in the interviewing of the young prospects.
 The assessment includes fitness testing, medical evaluation, psychological evaluation, an interview and possibly skill testing.

-Some results from previous combines are listed on the NHL Scouting Combine Results page.
+To see for yourself what goes on at the draft camp, check out these videos.
+Results from previous combines are listed on the NHL Scouting Combine Results page.

 Fitness Testing